niraljp/getting-started/en/accounts/irc.md

 Add an IRC Account to your Sameroom Account
 ---

-####To add an irc account to your Sameroom account follow these steps.
+####To add an IRC account to your Sameroom account follow these steps.

 #####Go to your <a href="https://sameroom.io/accounts/" target="_blank">accounts</a> page